Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Summary and Discussion

 Based on these analyses, except for when the sharp-spectral filter is used (see below), we have robustly discovered the {\it same closure} for the SGS stress in 2D-FHIT and RBC.
 We have further shown that this closure model is in fact the NGM, which can be derived analytically from the first term of the Taylor-series expansion of the convolution integral.
 The discovered SGS heat flux in RBC is also consistent with the truncated Taylor-series expansion.
-We have \KJ{demonstrated} a few important points about these discovered closures: \begin{enumerate} \item They all have high CC (often $>0.9-0.95$) with the true SGS terms obtained from filtered DNS data, i.e., excellent performance based on this commonly used \apriori test metric.
+We have demonstrated a few important points about these discovered closures: \begin{enumerate} \item They all have high CC (often $>0.9-0.95$) with the true SGS terms obtained from filtered DNS data, i.e., excellent performance based on this commonly used \apriori test metric.
 The same closure is discovered regardless of the system because the expansion's first term dominates the MSE loss function of RVM. \item Despite this high CC, all \aposteriori (online) tests result in unstable LES.
-This is consistent with the \KJ{past} findings about the NGM in the LES community (mainly for 3D turbulence) \KJ{and in the climate community (for geophysical turbulence)}.
+This is consistent with the past findings about the NGM in the LES community (mainly for 3D turbulence) and in the climate community (for geophysical turbulence).
 Here, we argue that the inability of NGM to capture any inter-scale kinetic energy transfer in 2D-FHIT (or any 2D flow filtered in both directions) is likely the reason for the instability.
 For RBC, where filtering is done only in one direction, deeper investigations into the spectra of the SGS fluxes and inter-scale enstrophy and potential energy transfer, pointed to another likely reason for the instability: poor representation of the backscatter of SGS potential energy.
 This suggests that the poor {\it a posteriori} (online) performance of NGM might have different reasons in different flows. \item The exact form of the discovered closure depends on the filter type and the filter size, $\Delta$.
-For filters with compact support (i.e., all filters used here except for sharp-spectral cutoff), the structure of the closures is the same, but coefficients are different (still, consistent with the Taylor-series expansion, as shown in the appendices).
-For the sharp-spectral cutoff filter, the equation discovery fails, again, consistent with the fact that the Taylor-series expansion cannot be conducted, a known issue in the LES literature \cite{sagaut2006large}. \KJ{Again, note that with a smoothed sharp-spectral filter, \citeA{ross2023benchmarking} successfully performed equation-discovery.} \end{enumerate} As a side note, while the terms of the discovered closures might look like truncation error of finite difference/volume discretization, in our work, all calculations (DNS solver, SGS terms, library) are done using spectral methods.
+For filters with compact support (i.e., all filters used here except for sharp-spectral cutoff), the structure of the closures is the same, but the coefficients are different (still, consistent with the Taylor-series expansion, as shown in the appendices).
+For the sharp-spectral cutoff filter, the equation discovery fails, again, consistent with the fact that the Taylor-series expansion cannot be conducted, a known issue in the LES literature \cite{sagaut2006large}.
+Finally, we would like to emphasize that what is reported here, e.g., based on low CC, is the ``failure'' of the ``equation discovery process'', whose goal was to minimize the MSE loss to match the stress (i.e., structural modeling).
+As discussed earlier in the paper as well as further below, functional closures with low CC (such as \citeA{smagorinsky1963general}) can produce stable and relatively reasonable LES, thus low CC does not necessarily mean a failed closure.
+That said, we could not discover any parsimonious closure with the sharp-spectral filtered data that was consistent across several cases and resolutions, and thus, we do not perform any \aposteriori LES with these low-CC closures.
+Note that as mentioned before, with a ``smoothed'' sharp-spectral filter, \citeA{ross2023benchmarking} successfully performed equation-discovery. \end{enumerate} As a side note, while the terms of the discovered closures might look like truncation error of finite difference/volume discretization, in our work, all calculations (DNS solver, SGS terms, library) are done using spectral methods.
 This further shows, along with the Taylor-series expansion results, that the discovered closures are indeed representing the physics of the SGS terms, rather than any numerical error.